odinb/Lenovo_Yoga_7_2-in-1_16AKP10/README.md

   - [Booting with LiveCD/LiveUSB](#booting-with-livecdliveusb)
   - [Flash from within Linux (not tried yet)](#flash-from-within-linux-not-tried-yet)

-This is my working log of this combo.
+This is my working "lazy-moose" for this combo.
 Things might change, and this guide might or might not be updated.

 | Item | Status | Notes |
 |-----|-----|-----|